AI-and-Blockchain/S24_Chain_Cards/README.md

 ## User Stories
 As an NFT collector and a gamer, I want a game that allows me to

+As a player, I wish to receive both a digital and a physical version of my character card, enabling me to collect tangible items and trade them in the real world while keeping the benefits of blockchain verification.

+As a new player, I need clear instructions on how to create my character and understand the stats, so that I can easily get started with the game.

 ## Design